juliec216/naval-digital-twin/README.md

 Four times a day, on your local schedule, it texts you a single thought to chew on.
 Anytime in between, it's there to talk.
 Career calls, investment decisions, the relationship you're not sure about, the book you can't finish — anything in his domain.

 It's not the real Naval.
-It's a faithful echo, built carefully from his public work, designed to feel like the kind of conversation he'd actually have.
+It's a faithful echo.

 ---